pburkholder/pdb_motd/README.md

   * repeat until tests pass
 * Do TDD for new ownership with above steps

+---

+Plan of Attack:

+* <span style="color:red">Look at the tests; try to understand them</span>
+* Run the test suite
+  * if something breaks, fix it
+  * repeat until tests pass
+* Do TDD for new ownership with above steps

 ----

 Review ChefSpec default_spec.rb

+Talk RSpec/ChefSpec

 ----

 Review Integration default_spec.rb

+Talk Test-Kitchen

 ----